paulross/PythonExtensionPatterns/type_objects/README.md

-These are the the `struct _typeobject` for various vereesions of Python:
+These are the the `struct _typeobject` for various versions of Python:

 From `Include/cpython/object.h`